Azure/ms-rest-nodeauth/migrate-to-identity-v2.md

 ### Retrieve subscriptions

-While some of the `@azure/ms-rest-nodeauth` methods return an `AuthResponse` type containing the authenticated credential and a list of subscriptions, retrieving Azure subscriptions is not integrated in the `@azure/identity` package.
-This feature is available through an external package: [`@azure/arm-subscriptions`](https://www.npmjs.com/package/@azure/arm-subscriptions).
+While some of the `@azure/ms-rest-nodeauth` methods return an `AuthResponse` type containing the authenticated credential and a list of subscriptions, retrieving Azure subscriptions isn't integrated in the `@azure/identity` package.
+This feature is available through the external [`@azure/arm-subscriptions`](https://www.npmjs.com/package/@azure/arm-subscriptions) package.

-First, make sure to install `@azure/arm-subscriptions` by running the following command:
+First, install `@azure/arm-subscriptions` by running the following command:

 ```
 npm install @azure/arm-subscriptions
 ```

-Then, you can use any of the `@azure/identity` credentials to retrieve the account subscriptions, as follows:
+Then, use any of the `@azure/identity` credentials to retrieve the account subscriptions, as follows:

 ```ts
 import { DefaultAzureCredential } from "@azure/identity";